Hydrofluoric acid poisoning

 If the person touched the poison, treatment may include:

-- Magnesium and calcium solutions applied to skin to neutralize the acid (solutions may also be given through an IV)
+- Magnesium and calcium solutions applied to the skin to neutralize the acid (solutions may also be given through an IV)

 - Monitoring to watch for signs of body-wide poisoning